spark-admissions-logo Free Consultation

 13. Consider College Admissions Consultants

-While some college counselors only make a list or edit your essays, you’ll want someone who can really help with the whole process, from helping you develop your story to managing deadlines to finding schools that are truly the right fit for you.
+While some college admissions counselors only make a list or edit your essays, you’ll want someone who can really help with the whole process, from helping you develop your story to managing deadlines to finding schools that are truly the right fit for you.

 14. Write Strong Essays